 CHAP.
 IX. patriarchs of Antioch.
 To the title of each book is added the number of lines (stichoi) which it contained according to the ancient mode of writing.
-From this circumstance the list is known as the Stichometry of Nicephorus, but its contents and arrangement show that it must be assigned to a very early date, probably in the 4th century.
+From this circumstance the list is known as the Stichometry of Nicephorus, but its contents and arrangement show that it must be assigned. to a very early date, probably in the 4th century.
 The books are ranged in three classes, (1) 'The Divine Scriptures received (or used) in the Church and which have been canonized,' (2) 'Those which are disputed,' (3) 'The Apocryphal.'
-To the first class belong all the books of the Hebrew Canon except Esther with the addition of Baruch (22 in all): and all the received books of the New Testament except the Apocalypse.
-The second class comprises in the Old Testament Maccabees (3), Wisdom, Ecclesiasticus, the Psalms of Solomon, Esther, Judith, Susanna, Tobit; and in the New Testament: the Apocalunse of John, the Apocalypse of Peter, the Epistle of Barnabas, and the Gospel according to the Hebrews.
+To the first class belong all the books of the Hebrew Canon except Esther with the addition of Baruch (22 in all); and all the received books of the New Testament except the Apocalypse.
+The second class comprises in the Old Testament Maccabees (3), Wisdom, Ecclesiasticus, the Psalms of Solomon, Esther, Judith, Susanna, Tobit; and in the New Testament: the Apocalypse of John, the Apocalypse of Peter, the Epistle of Barnabas, and the Gospel according to the Hebrews.
 The third class includes among other books Enoch...the Ascension of Moses...and in the New Testament...the Epistles of Clement, Ignatius, Polycarp and the Shepherd.
+This Stichometry of Nicephorus appears to have been widely circulated.
+It was translated into Latin by Anastasius of Rome in an ecclesiastical history, and was combined with the Festal Letter of Athanasius in the Synopsis of Holy Scripture, which commonly passes under the name of that great father.
+When viewed in connexion with the other catalogues of the biblical books which were sanctioned by the Greck Church, it completes the picture of the confusion which was allowed to remain within it as to the Digitized by Google See p.
+198.